Sign-up for our New Digital Chart System Here

 Free Flap Breast and Chest Wall Reconstruction

-Use of the body’s own tissue for reconstruction is called a “Flap”.
-A “Free Flap” is a specialized reconstructive procedure that transplants tissue from an area of excess to reconstruct the breast, chest wall depressions and any additional abnormalities or hollows in Poland syndrome.
+The use of the body’s own tissue for reconstruction is called a “Flap.”
+A “Free Flap” is a specialized reconstructive procedure that transplants tissue from a donor area to reconstruct the breast, chest wall depressions, and any additional abnormalities or hollows in Poland syndrome.

-Microsurgery offers exciting new options for Poland syndrome reconstruction using the body’s own tissue and avoiding the sacrifice of major muscles.
-Fatty tissue is taken from the tummy or the inner thigh area and Microsurgically transplanted to the chest region as a Free Flap.
-While traditional flaps from the tummy permanently sacrifice another major body muscle such as the TRAM flap; we do not recommend this procedure for our patients and instead offer muscle-sparing surgical options.
+Advancements in Microsurgery offer exciting new options for Poland syndrome reconstruction using the body’s own tissue and avoiding sacrificing major muscles.
+During this procedure, fatty tissue is taken from the abdomen or the inner thigh area and Microsurgically transplanted to the chest region as a Free Flap.
+While traditional flaps from the abdomen permanently sacrifice another major body muscle, such as the TRAM flap, we do not recommend this procedure for our patients; instead, we offer muscle-sparing surgical options.

-Innovative, state-of-the-art reconstruction methods for Poland syndrome include “Perforator Flaps” known as the DIEP flap, SIEA flap and TUG (inner thigh) free flap.
+Innovative, state-of-the-art reconstruction methods for Poland syndrome include “Perforator Flaps,” known as the DIEP flap, SIEA flap, and TUG (inner thigh) free flap.
 These surgeries are only performed by specially-trained Reconstructive Microsurgeons with a great deal of experience in breast reconstruction.
-Please visit our Flap Reconstruction section to learn more about these superior options for correction of Poland syndrome.

 Nipple and Areola Reconstruction